Code-Institute-Submissions/ci-milestone2/README.md

             2. Set high score if current score higher than previous high score
             3. Set ready state to pregame

+The above logic, before developed fully, was expanded into psuedocode which can be found [here](docs/psuedo.txt)

+Additionally I have a included a [file](docs/sounds-info.txt) with a specification of the sounds to be used in this projects.

 ## Features